 New Student Events and Workshops

-(MANDATORY) Virtual Academic Advisement Sessions for New Marxe Graduate Students
+(MANDATORY) Orientation Part I: Virtual Academic Advisement Sessions for New Marxe Graduate Students

 These sessions are not for Executive MPA students; other sessions will be held specifically for the Executive MPA program

 The Marxe Advisement Team will be hosting Virtual Academic Advisement Session for New Marxe Students in the coming months.
-ATTENDING ONE OF THESE SESSIONS IS MANDATORY FOR ALL NEW TRADITIONAL MPA, MIA & MSED-HEA STUDENTS.
-During these virtual sessions, our advisors will be discussing and answering your questions about the curriculum and requirements for each program, course planning and more.
-All sessions will be conducted via Zoom.
+ATTENDING ONE OF THESE SESSIONS IS MANDATORY FOR ALL NEW MPA, MIA & MSED-HEA STUDENTS.
+During these virtual sessions, our advisors will be reviewing the curriculum, policies and requirements for each program, course planning and more.
+Students will also have a chance to speak with their advisor and ask any questions they may have about registration and the curriculum.
+All sessions will be conducted via Zoom; this meeting will not be recorded.

 Join us as we welcome a new class of Marxe graduate students!
-You will hear a special welcome from the Dean of the Marxe School and get a chance to network with current Marxe graduate students and graduate student club leaders.
+You will hear a special welcome from the Dean of the Marxe School, engage with a student and alumni panel and get a chance to network with Marxe faculty and graduate student club leaders.
 Different offices from the Marxe School and Baruch College will also present and have tables showcasing a unique resource that graduate students at Marxe exclusively have access to.
-Please note that this event is mandatory for all new fall 2022 graduate students.
+Please note that this event is mandatory for all new graduate students.

-Financial Aid Information Session – Fall 2022 Admitted Graduate Students
+Financial Aid Information Session for New Graduate Students

 • Financial Aid Services Website Link (obtain financial aid information related to graduate students): https://enrollmentmanagement.baruch.cuny.edu/financial-aid-services/financial-aid-graduate-information/